trellisconnect/savvy-sdk-docs/README.md

       // OPTIONAL: Your Trellis Client ID.
 Required if you intend to collect end-user PII.
       trellisClientId: API_CLIENT_ID,

-      // OPTIONAL:
-      // - Set the experience to 'connect' if you want to prevent Savvy SDK from displaying
+      // OPTIONAL: Set the experience to 'connect' if you want to prevent Savvy SDK from displaying
       // results (e.g. if you intend to use Savvy API to render the results natively).
+      // Otherwise, leave undefined.
+      experience: undefined,

-      // - Set the experience to 'direct-login' if you want to skip the intermediary login interview questions
+      // OPTIONAL: Set this value to true if you would like to skip the intermediary login interview questions
-      // - Otherwise, leave undefined.
-      experience: undefined | 'connect' | 'direct-login',
+      directLogin: false,

       // OPTIONAL: onConnect(connectionId, metadata)
       // Called when the user has authenticated access to their insurance account